Heather Stefanson: Political career

+On 2 November 2021, Stefanson became the first female Premier of Manitoba following a majority vote of the Progressive Conservative caucus.

 MLA for Tuxedo

+Stefanson was first elected to the Manitoba legislature in a 2000 by-election, replacing former Progressive Conservative Premier Gary Filmon in the south Winnipeg riding of Tuxedo.
+Stefanson defeated Liberal Rochelle Zimberg by 2,692 votes to 1,586; Iona Starr, representing the governing New Democratic Party (NDP), finished third.

-As MLA for Tuxedo, Stefanson has been an advocate for Special Olympics Manitoba,an organization dedicated to enriching the lives of people with intellectual disabilities through sport.
+As MLA for Tuxedo, Stefanson has been an advocate for Special Olympics Manitoba, an organization dedicated to enriching the lives of people with intellectual disabilities through sport.
 In 2013, she introduced The Special Olympics Awareness Week Act in the Manitoba Legislative Assembly, designating the second week of June each year as Special Olympics Awareness Week in Manitoba.
 The Act received unanimous support from the Manitoba Legislative Assembly.
-Stefanson also continues to serve as an honourary board member for Special Olympics Manitoba.
+Stefanson also continues to serve as an honorary board member for Special Olympics Manitoba.